healthyregions/oeps/metadata/Bup_Policy_Proportion.md

 ### Description of Data Processing:

-The policy variable here was created by calculating the proportion of the data coverage period for which policies explicity regulating buprenorphine prescription for opioid use disorder (OUD) - as captured by a value of 1 for the BRx_oud variable - were in effect.
-This calculation was done in Excel and followed the basic formula of ('Valid Through Date' - 'Effective Date') / (9/1/2024 - 3/1/2023) (period of data coverage).
-In states where multiple policies regulating buprenorphine went into effect, the overall period of regulation (across which all policies had a value of 1 for BRx_oud) was taken and used in the calculation.
+The policy variables here were created by calculating the proportion of a) the year and b) the entire data coverage period for which policies explicity regulating buprenorphine prescription for opioid use disorder (OUD) - as captured by a value of 1 for the BRx_oud variable - were in effect.

+ These calculations were done in Excel and followed the basic formulas of:
+a) ('Valid Through Date' - 'Effective Date') / (latest data available for year: 12/31/2023 or 9/1/2024 minus earliest date available for year: 3/1/2023 or 1/1/2024) (given year timespan) for the first variable and
+b) ('Valid Through Date' - 'Effective Date') / (9/1/2024 - 3/1/2023) (period of entire data coverage) for the second variable.

+In states where multiple policies regulating buprenorphine went into effect, the overall sum period of regulation (across which all policies had a value of 1 for BRx_oud) was taken and used in the calculation.

 ### Key Variable and Definitions: